 This Trope was combined with What Measure Is a Mook? the story "Light the Night", a rather dramatic multipart story involving Electro.
 A subplot of the story dealt with a mugger who Spidey had caught on numerous occasions, but could never remember from one time to the next.
 The guy hated Spider-Man, not so much because he kept getting punched out and webbed to the wall; he even said he wouldn't mind so much if, for once, Spidey remembered who he was!
 Eventually, the guy tries to pull a grandiose stunt and rob a high-class party, pretending to be a super-villain (doing a rather lame job of it), and when Spidey shows up, again, he seems enraged by his "arch-enemy's" presence, but Spidey has no-idea who he is.
 It becomes a moot point a minute later, as Electro tries to pull an even bigger stunt that threatens to wipe out the entire city block.
 Still, the story ends somewhat happy for the guy; he runs into a beautiful socialite from the party who doesn't recognize him as the criminal, and they hit it off quickly.
+But when Spidey walks by them on the last page - in his civilian identity as Peter - he still doesn't recognize him.
 (Maybe he just had a forgettable face...)

 Amok, an Icelandic supervillain whose only appearance is in Superman: The 10 cent Adventure.
 He was stopped by Superman four years earlier.
 Understandably, this became the defining moment of his life.
 Just as understandably, Supes saw it as another five minute battle against a bank robber, and never gave it another thought.
 Amok is quite shocked to realize this.